How to Start Investing In the Stock Market: A Beginner's Guide

 Learning how to start investing in the stock market can be utterly overwhelming.
 But like most complicated endeavors, figuring out how to start can be made simple by breaking it down into digestible parts and knocking them out one by one.

-So today, let's do that.
+So now, let's do that.
 We'll cover the basics on how to start investing in the stock market.

 Reading a short guide like this isn't likely to turn you into the next Warren Buffett.
-But getting started right can save you a lot of costly mistakes and, importantly, help break some of the mental barriers that lead to procrastination.
+But getting started right can save you a lot of costly mistakes and, importantly, help break some of the mental barriers that lead to investing procrastination.

 Sign up for Kiplinger’s Free E-Newsletters